 - 0.5 teaspoon cayenne pepper

 - 0.5 tablespoon smoked paprika

 - 2 wholewheat pita breads

-- Heat some olive oil in a pan over a medium heat and add the onion, pepper, and garlic and cook for 5 minutes until softened.
+- Heat the oil in a large pan and cook the onion, bell pepper and garlic for 5 minutes.

-- Crack the eggs on top of the tomato mixture, put a lid on the pan and cook until the whites of the egg have set - around 10 minutes.
+- Put a lid on and cook until the egg whites have cooked - about 10 minutes.